eanzhao/psi-omni/src/PsiOrleans.Common/README.md

 ### Implementation Details

-The converter attempts to create `OpenAIChatMessageContent` instances when tool calls are present, but falls back to regular `ChatMessageContent` if the reflection-based approach fails.
-This is necessary because `OpenAIChatMessageContent` has internal constructors that cannot be directly accessed.
+The converter attempts to create `OpenAIChatMessageContent` instances when tool calls are present using the following approach:

-The current implementation has the following limitations:
+1. First, it tries to use reflection to create `ChatToolCall` instances from the OpenAI SDK:
+   - Gets the internal function type (`InternalChatCompletionMessageToolCallFunction`)
+   - Creates instances of this internal type
+   - Creates `ChatToolCall` instances using the internal constructor
+   - Creates an `OpenAIChatMessageContent` with these tool calls

+2. If the reflection approach fails (which may happen if the internal structure of the Semantic Kernel or OpenAI SDK changes), it falls back to using the public constructor of `OpenAIChatMessageContent` that takes a `ChatMessageContentItemCollection`.

+3. If all approaches fail, it creates a regular `ChatMessageContent` with function calls in the items collection.

+This implementation is designed to be robust against changes in the internal structure of the libraries it depends on, while still providing the best possible conversion between message formats.

+### Dependencies

+- Microsoft.SemanticKernel.Abstractions
+- Microsoft.SemanticKernel.Connectors.OpenAI
+- OpenAI

+### Note

-1. **Reflection Dependency**: The code uses reflection to create instances of internal types like `FunctionToolCall` and `OpenAIChatMessageContent`.
-This approach may break if the internal structure of Semantic Kernel changes.
+The reflection-based approach may break if the internal structure of the Semantic Kernel or OpenAI SDK changes significantly.
+If this happens, the converter will automatically fall back to the public API approach.

-2. **Limited Tool Call Support**: Only function-type tool calls are supported.
-Other types of tool calls (like retrieval) are not currently implemented.

-3. **Semantic Kernel Version Dependency**: The code is designed to work with Semantic Kernel 1.57.0.
-Changes in future versions may require updates to the converter.

 ### Usage